SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 #### Embeddings: a black box

 As the program that created the embeddings does not understand English but measures the distances on grounds unknown to us, it is hard to understand _how_ the distances have been calculated and visualise _why_ two games will be close or distant.
 Consequently, _Night in the Woods_, _Undertale_, _OneShot_ and _To the Moon_ *may* be connected on elements that are unrelated to the meaning of their reviews.
-However, there is a crucial lack of information in this analysis, as it is based on an overview of only a part of the reviews, especially the ones voted the most helpful, so there is a huge lack of representativity here.
+However, there is a crucial lack of information in this analysis, as it is based on an overview of only a part of the reviews, especially the ones voted the most helpful, so there is a lack of representativity here.
 No strong conclusions can be drawn here, only hypotheses pointing out the difficulty to pinpoint the elements determining the distance between games.

 ## PCA and classification

-Sometimes, the PCA decomposition can lead to interesting projection vectors.
+Sometimes, the Principal Component Analysis (PCA) decomposition can lead to interesting projection vectors.
 Out of curiosity, we tried to see if the PCA dimensions had similarities with the tags repartition.
 For each PCA dimension, we plotted the mean position of each tag (Once all games are projected, we calculate the mean position of all games possessing the tag).